HellaxA/Timify/README.md

 reference will change.
 If we useCallback() the function is memoizated.
 It DOESN'T affect the function execution, only memoization.
 4. If we use useState.setItems() without useFocusEffect(), it triggers the re-render, executes Main, executes setItems -> setItems calls re-render -> infinite loop.
 5. useEffect() runs on every re-render after the component is mounted.
 If you pass [] as a 2nd arg, it runs only on 1 render.
+6. By using Stack.Screen in the components I can dynamically change the headers by adding functionality like handleDelete() in editItem.tsx.